 - Monthly platform fees.
 This might be a few hundred rand per month with your bank, to have access to the platform and see the performance of your shares/ETFs (sort-of in the same way that banks charged us to use online banking).
 There are no monthly platform fees with Easy Equities.

 - Admin fees.
 This is the most important one to look for (and avoid).
 Many financial institutions charge you a usage/administration fee (they get creative with the names sometimes), where they charge you a percentage of the investment balance you have with them.
 This can be as high as 2%, which in the case of a R100,000 investment means you’ll pay R2,000 in fees every year, even if you (or they) did nothing with your investment.
 It gets worse: if your investments grow to R150,000, you’ll pay R3,000.
 It gets worse yet: even if you did nothing and your investments go down in value, you’ll still pay this fixed percentage.
 Note: there are zero annual/administration fees with Easy Equities (and a handful of reputable South African platforms).

-Step one: Sign up and get verified
+Step one: Sign up

 Step two: Make a deposit

-Step three: buy some stocks!
+Step three: Buy some ETFs